March 10th 2020 Esther Fitzgerald from Rare Textiles will be our speaker.

 Berkshire SL6 6QW

-You need to have no special skills or even be an active stitcher, with us you will find plenty of inspiration and people to teach you if you want to learn new skills.
+You don't need special skills or even to be an active stitcher.
+With us you will find plenty of inspiration and people to teach you.

 We normally have a speaker who brings a presentation and examples of their work or pieces from their collection.
 Alternatively we organise a mini-workshop evening for those attending to try new materials and techniques and these are sometimes combined with social evenings.
 See our programme page for more details of what is planned for your intended visit.